billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 * ADC channels are accessed via the breakout board or the front panel ADC SMA.
 * ADC voltage is selectable using the Obx tab in SpikeGLX: +/- {2.5, 5, 10} V.

+**DAC outputs**

+* DAC channels are accessed via the breakout board or the front panel DAC SMA.
+* DAC voltages are settable during a run using the SDK remote interface: range +/- 5V.
+* DAC voltages are initialized to zero when a run starts.

 --------

 # Driver Installation